NicksonCheng/leecode/README.md

 ## Greedy
 - ❌ MergeTripletsFormTarget
+- ❌ 3577.
+Count the Number of Computer Unlocking Permutations
 - 📝 2434.
 Using a Robot to Print the Lexicographically Smallest String
 - 📝 135.
 Candy
 - 📝 jumpGame